waffles-and-cupcakes/belinda-reviews/README.md

 ## Usage

-Before starting, read the Requirements and Development sections below to ensure that your environment is correctly configured.
+Before starting, please read the Requirements and Development sections below to ensure that your environment is correctly configured.

 First, we need to seed the database.
-Executing the following command in your psql shell, from the root directory:
+Do so by executing the following command in your psql shell, from the root directory:
 ```sh
 \i db/generateMockData.sql
 ```